PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 Automatic creation of animations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Usually, artists name the frames of the animations with certain pattern, something like this:
+Usually, artists name the frames of the animations with a certain pattern, something like this:

 * ``player-jump-1``